Academic Policy 1405.11

 - Dismissal of Multi-Year Appointed Non-Tenure-Track Faculty

 This section applies to non-tenure-track faculty members who are on merit-based, multi-year term appointments, and is intended to complement Board of Trustees Policy 405.4.2.C.
 Those non-tenure-track faculty members not on a merit-based, multi-year term appointment are governed by Board Policy 405.4.2.D.
+Note that expiration of an appointment for a non-tenure track faculty member and a college/unit decision not to issue a further appointment to such faculty member are not subject to these procedures.

 - Initial Proceedings and Determination.